 They all helped in some ways.
 But I often found myself changing the suggested corrections because the recommended sentence structures didn’t feel natural.
 Perhaps because they were based too strictly on grammar rules.

-Very few of the free apps I tried detected complex issues such as sentence fragments or run-on sentences.
+But only a very few of the free apps I tried could detect complex issues such as sentence fragments or run-on sentences.

 Perhaps I had a hang-up with free apps.
 Or maybe I was too critical of grammar checking apps.